 The next generation deserves a healthy river – we all do.
 Contact BHWC for more information.

 Local businesses are a critical part of the Big Hole’s community & economy.
-And the river is the lifeblood of our economy – if not for the river, no one would ranch here, build homes here, or start businesses here and visitors wouldn’t flock from around the world to enjoy everthing our watershed has to offer.
+And the river is the lifeblood of our economy – if not for the river, no one would ranch here, build homes here, or start businesses here.
 A healthy river system drives traffic to the Big Hole and to many local businesses.
 And as the quality of the resource improves, so does the quality of the experience visitors have in the Big Hole.
 That experience has value.
 It has deep value to the people who choose to spend their time here.
 And it is valuable to the businesses that depend on their visits.
 We believe your customers recognize this value and will want to be a part of improving our watershed, 1% at a time.

 Why the Big Hole Watershed Committee?